bubdm/etlbox.docu/ETLBoxDocu/articles/dataflow/dataflow_generic_nongeneric.md

 Almost all components in ETLBox can be defined with a POCO (Plain old component object), which is a very simple object describing your data and data types.
 This object can be used to store your data in your data flow.

 Almost all sources provide a column name for every data column.
-In a CSV file, you nomrally have a header at the top row with names for each column.
-In a database table, there is always a column name as well as a data tyep defined.
+In a CSV file, you normally have a header at the top row with names for each column.
+In a database table, there is always a column name as well as a data type defined.

 If you define an object in C#, the name of the column in the source must be mapped to the right property in your object.
 By default, the mapping of column names to properties is resolved by the property name itself.
 E.g. a column named Value1